AdyGould/Sassy-Colours/README.md

  * $colour-NAME:                      rgb(Red,Green,Blue);
  * $colour-NAME:                      rgba(Red,Green,Blue,Alpha);

+In the first instance, colours will use the UK/Australian English/French spelling for colour over the American English color.

 If you have a GREY/GRAY variant, ensure the alternative spelling points to the first version: